makepluscode/docker-yocto-kirkstone-nuc/tools/updater/IMPLEMENTATION_SUMMARY.md

 ### Data Models

-The server uses Pydantic models that match the Hawkbit protocol:
+The server uses Pydantic models that match the updater protocol:

 - `PollResponse`: Response structure for poll requests
 - `Deployment`: Deployment information with chunks and artifacts